webgpu-native/webgpu-headers/doc/articles/Asynchronous Operations.md

 ## Device Events

 Device events are slightly different in that their callback info (`WGPUDeviceLostCallbackInfo` and `WGPUUncapturedErrorCallbackInfo`) are passed on the `WGPUDeviceDescriptor`, instead of in a function argument.

+- The device lost future is @ref wgpuDeviceGetLostFuture.
-There is no `WGPUFuture` returned for either callback.
+- There is no future for the uncaptured error callback (it's a repeating event, not a future).
-@todo Add a getter for the device lost WGPUFuture.
-See discussion at https://github.com/webgpu-native/webgpu-headers/issues/199#issuecomment-1866850031.

 The `WGPUUncapturedErrorCallbackInfo` _does not_ have a callback mode member.
 It is always as-if it were @ref WGPUCallbackMode_AllowSpontaneous.
 Note also that the uncaptured error callback is a _repeating_ callback that fires multiple times, unlike other callbacks in webgpu.h.